maeri-project/MAERI_bsv_sim_framework/README.md

 # MAERI_framework

-This version of MAERI framework supports simulation from arbitrary convolution layer offered in Keras (Tensorflow backend).
+This version of MAERI framework supports simulation from arbitrary convolution layer offered in Keras (Tensorflow backend) to get the **runtime emulation of MAERI**.
 All the configuration for MAERI will be generated automatically by the Simulation Framework.
 # Steps to start simulation
 ## Prerequiste
 • system: ubuntu 18.04.2 LTS (or any alternative version supporting the following packages)